Information

 Tickets

-• Please ensure you have your tickets downloaded from the RA/Dice/Skiddle app/website before arriving.
+- Please ensure you have your tickets downloaded from the RA app/website before arriving.

 What happens if I arrive after the time stated on my ticket?

-We understand that people may face delays en route to the event.
-We request that you do your best to arrive before the entry time stated on your ticket.
-Our door staff will be sensible when enacting this policy but please be aware you will be asked to pay a ticket upgrade fee if you miss your entry time.
+We understand that delays can happen on the way to the event, and we ask that you make every effort to arrive before the entry time stated on your ticket.
+Our door staff will use discretion when applying this policy, but please note that if you miss your entry time, you will be required to pay a top up fee.

 Age policy / Do I need ID?